saucecontrol/PhotoSauce/readme.md

 Release History
 ---------------

+####0.6.1.0
+* Fixed argument out of range error when using planar scaling with 4:2:2 subsampled JPEG source images.

 ####0.6.0.0
 * Fixed invalid color profile error when using hybrid scaling with non-JPEG CMYK images.
 * Enabled sharpening by default.
 This can be disabled with the Sharpen property on ProcessImageSettings.